PowerShell/PowerShell/docs/installation/windows.md

 # MSI:
 To install PowerShell on Windows Full SKU (works on Win8 and above - x64 based systems), download either the MSI from [AppVeyor][] for a nightly build, or a released package from our GitHub [releases][] page.
-The MSI file looks like this - `PowerShell_6.0.0.buildversion.msi`
+ON this page scrolll down to the MSI file that looks like this - `PowerShell_6.0.0.buildversion.msi`.
+There are also .zip files available which can be used for xcopy deployment.

 Once downloaded, double-click the installer and follow the prompts.